jon-jacky/Piety/viewer/README.md

     python3 -im pmf

+The desktop appears, with the buffer list in the viewer window and the *scratch.txt* buffer in the editor window.
+The cursor is at the Python prompt in the REPL region at the bottom.
-Now you can run the desktop by typing [commands](#Commands) at the Python prompt, or by typing [keycodes](#Keycodes).
-(All keycodes invoke a command, so we just say 'commands' for 'commands and keycodes'.)
+Now you can run the desktop by typing [commands](#Commands) at the Python prompt.
+Type the *pm()* command to enter display editing, where you can run the desktop by typing [keycodes](#Keycodes).

 ### Appearance ###